patrickkunka/typed-object/README.md

 });
 ```

 We recommend setting typical "falsy"/empty values as defaults to typecast the object's properties while creating a visual schema.
-However, properties can be set to any value by default.
+However, properties may be set to any value by default.

 ### Property Assignment